 From Google’s point of view, it’s a fine balance with how much control they give advertisers.
-Yes Google penalises advertisers for poor relevance by making them pay more through low quality scores, but ultimately user turn to Google now more than ever to get the answers they need in the moment they are in.
+Yes Google penalises advertisers for poor relevance by making them pay more through low quality scores; but ultimately users turn to Google more than ever to get the answers they need, in the moment they are in.
 If an advertiser can’t give the user the answer, it’s highly frustrating for the user and therefore Google.

 Machine Learning was a key theme throughout this year’s Google Marketing Next conference, and it’s expected that we will be seeing more this year with how we can utilise Google’s services to access insight, consumer intent and contextual data in real time.

 Use it alongside your Similar Audiences (New) and Remarketing (Returning)